HL7/davinci-crd/input/pagecontent/index.md

 ### Dependencies
 This guide is based on the [FHIR R4]({{site.data.fhir.path}}) specification that is mandated for use in the U.S. as well as the [CDS Hooks 2.0](https://cds-hooks.hl7.org/2.0) and [CDS Hooks CI Build](https://cds-hooks.org/specification/current/) releases of the CDS Hooks specification.
 It also leverages the [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) specification for CRD clients that opt to use that approach for "what-if" scenarios.

-In addition, this guide also relies on a number of parent implementation guides:
+In addition, this guide also relies on and defines additional constraints and usage expectations on the content of a number of other implementation guides:

+New table:
+{% include dependency-table-nontech.xhtml %}

+Old table:
 {% include dependency-table-short.xhtml %}

-This implementation guide defines additional constraints and usage expectations above and beyond the information found in these base specifications.
+The complete hierarchy of IG dependencies can be seen on the [QA page](qa.html).

 ### Intellectual Property Considerations
 This implementation guide and the underlying FHIR specification are licensed as public domain under the [FHIR license](http://hl7.org/fhir/R4/license.html#license).
 The license page also describes rules for the use of the FHIR name and logo.